UffizziCloud/uffizzi/README.md

 ## Why Uffizzi?

 Development teams adopt Uffizzi because it...
-- **Improves code quality** by providing a way to test the functionality of each branch in clean, production-like environments before merging.
+- **Increases development velocity** by removing the bottleneck of a shared test environment, where buggy or conflicting commits from multiple developers often cause delays in feature releases.
-- **Increases development velocity** by removing the bottleneck of a shared test environment, where buggy or conflicting commits from multiple developers often cause an environment to break.
+- **Improves code quality** by providing a way to test the functionality of each branch in clean, isolated, production-like environments before merging.
-- **Facilitates test parallelization** since teams can create as many Preview Environments as they need.
+- **Facilitates test parallelization** since teams can create as many Preview Environments as they need and can iterate on features in parallel.

 Teams also like Uffizzi because it's...